DragonKJM/2DPhysicsProgram/README.md

 # 2DPhysicsProgram

 A physics simulation program made in OpenGL.
+This is mostly a learning project, not a finished product.

 ## Environment